Hello, and welcome!

 In 2010/11 while completing my MA, I worked at the BC Society for Male Survivors of Sexual Abuse.
 I counselled men struggling with issues associated to childhood and adult sexual abuse in both individual and group settings.

 In 2011 my unique professional experiences and intimate exposure to this topic compelled me to conduct research examining why men so seldom report sexual assaults.
-I have now competed my research and am in the process of reporting my findings.
+I have now competed my research.
 I have come to understand many of the reasons why males do not report abuse and how society has failed to meet their needs.
-I have also learned to see that male abuse is far more prevalent than I had previously been aware of.
-Once I have completed this work I will be finished my Ph.D.
+I have also learned to see that male abuse is far more prevalent than I had previously been aware of...

 Working with male survivors and their partners has been the highlight of my career to date and is a primary area of interest for me.
 I have attended the bi-annual Healing and Hope for Male Survivors International Conference in New York 3 times.
 I have also attended training at The Men’s Project in Ottawa and at the BC Society for Male Survivors of Sexual Abuse.